TuftsRT/guides/source/bio/workshops/intro-to-bioinfo-fall/02-bioinfo.md

 ## Using the Open OnDemand App

-You can access Open OnDemand through [this link](https://ondemand.pax.tufts.edu/)
+You can access Open OnDemand through [this link](https://ondemand.pax.tufts.edu/).

-### Bioinformatics Apps

-We offer a wide range of bioinformatics tools as apps, including `AlphaFold` and `CellProfiler`.
-Additionally, 31 nf-core pipelines are available as apps for ease of use, with the most popular being nf-core/rnaseq, which we will demonstrate in our final workshop.
+If you have access to the new cluster, you can access the [new Open OnDemand server](http://ondemand-prod.pax.tufts.edu)

 ### RStudio and Apps